-- 3) Option 3 should show two tracks and include the animal's habitat needs including preferred food, shelter, water, and space in addition to picture or illustration of the animal. - +D-340-007 Wildlife Knowledge Check (SF159)-Use electrical circuits, pictures or other methods of teaching wildlife identification or other wildlife conservation or shooting sports related knowledge.
-Plan size and shape to fit transportation and display; maximum size 24×24 inches. - +D-340-008 Wildlife Diorama (SF160)-Exhibit must be no larger than 24 by 24 inches.
++D-340-007 Wildlife Knowledge Check (SF154) - Use electrical circuits, pictures or other methods of teaching wildlife identification or other wildlife conservation or shooting sports related knowledge.
+Plan size and shape to fit transportation and display; maximum size 24 inches x 24 inches.

++D-340-008 Wildlife Diorama (SF160) - Exhibit must be no larger than 24 inches by 24 inches.
 The exhibit might show grassland, prairie, agricultural woodland, riparian (stream or river corridor), wetland, and/or other area with wildlife habitat.
-Example: show an area interspersed with several habitats such as windbreaks, farm fields, woods, waste areas, ditches, and pastures for edge-adapted species such as white-tailed deer, Northern bobwhite, mourning doves, cottontail rabbits, fox, squirrels, Northern cardinals, or blue jays.
-Label the habitats displayed and show at least five kinds of wildlife in their proper habitats. - +D-340-009 Wildlife Essay (SF161)-Learn how to share educational information by writing.
+Example: show an area interspersed with several habitats such as windbreaks, farm fields, woods, waste areas, ditches, and pastures for edge-adapted species such as White-tailed Deer, Northern Bobwhite, Mourning Doves, Cottontail Rabbits, Fox, Squirrels, Northern Cardinals, or Blue Jays.
+Label the habitats displayed and show at least five kinds of wildlife in their proper habitats.
+Remember to include supporting information about the wildlife and habitat that is on display.

++D-340-009 Wildlife Essay (SF161) - Learn how to share educational information by writing.
 Choose a conservation or wildlife topic that interests you and write an essay about it.
 For example, write about a particular species of wildlife that you have observed or about the values of wildlife.
 You might write about wildlife on a farm, in town, in a backyard, at a backyard feeder, or at other places.
 You might write about ethics, proper behavior in the outdoors, hunting or fishing.
-The essay is between 100 and 1000 words long and typed, double spaced on (8.5 x 11 paper.
-You might use books, magazines, or personal interviews as resources, but you must give credit to all sources by listing them. - +D-340-010 Wildlife Values Scrapbook (SF162)-Make a scrapbook about the various values of wildlife.
-This would include aesthetic, scientific, commercial, game, genetic, and/or ecological.
-One resource would be the Wildlife Conservation project booklet (4H 125). - +D-340-011 Wildlife Arts (SF163)-The purpose of this class is to allow artistic exhibits that contain educational information about conservation and wildlife.
-Examples might include paintings, photographs, wood carvings, painted duck decoys, or songs or poems written by the exhibitor.
-Entries must be appropriate for fair display and no larger than 24 x 24 inches.
+The essay is between 100 and 1000 words long and typed, double spaced on 8.5 inch \times 11 inch paper.
+You might use books, magazines, or personal interviews as resources, but you must give credit to all sources by listing them.

++D-340-010 Wildlife Values Scrapbook (SF162) - Make a scrapbook about value of wildlife.
+Value could include aesthetic, scientific, commercial, game, genetic, and/or ecological topics.

++D-340-011 Wildlife Arts (SF163) - The purpose of this class is to allow artistic exhibits that contain educational information about conservation and wildlife.
+Examples might include paintings, photographs, wood carvings, painted duck decoys, or songs or poems written by the 4-H member.
+Entries must be appropriate for fair display and no larger than 24 inches x 24 inches.
 For example, paintings or photographs should be displayed in notebook format or mounted on a sturdy display panel.
 All entries must include a title and brief explanation of the purpose or message (what is the exhibit meant to show).